Jorge Soler Player Props: Marlins vs. Nationals

-Jorge Soler -- batting .323 in his past 10 games -- will be in action for the Miami Marlins versus the Washington Nationals, with Trevor Williams on the hill, on June 16 at 7:05 PM ET.
+Jorge Soler and his .500 on-base percentage over his past 10 games (143 points higher than his season-long percentage), will be in action for the Miami Marlins against the Washington Nationals and Jake Irvin on June 17 at 4:05 PM ET.

-In his most recent game, he notched a home run while going 1-for-2 against the Mariners.

 Jorge Soler Game Info & Props vs. the Nationals